stephenjohnlimb/boot2/AgileDevelopment.md

 Again I've used the `@ConditionalOnProperty` and a property called `run.system`, this set up via the `application.properties`, `application-dev.properties` and the profile `dev`.

-Now I can move on to develop the actual implementation.
+I can move on to develop the actual implementation.
 I'll start off with it all in the class `ProductionUserIdentifierValidator`.
 I'll write some tests, then I'll refactor it and check all the tests still pass.